 2.2.
 Preparation of the phospholipid-based dispersion with cholesterol liposomes

 2.2.1.
-In a 12 mL glass tube, combine 200 L of 10 mg/mL chloroform-dissolved lipid solutions: L-α-phosphatidylethanolamine, 1-palmitoyl-2-oleoyl-sn-glycero-3-phospho-l-serine, and cholesterol.
+In a 12 mL glass tube, combine 200 L of each of the following 10 mg/mL chloroform-dissolved lipid solutions: L-α-phosphatidylethanolamine, 1-palmitoyl-2-oleoyl-sn-glycero-3-phospho-l-serine, and cholesterol.

 2.2.2.
 Evaporate the chloroform in the hood to dry slowly under a stream of nitrogen.
 This step is critical.